webzille/CssParser/README.md

 Every method logs every change they make which you could retrieve VIA the `getModified()` method.
 You could also clear the log VIA the `clearModified()` method between optimizing methods if you want to see what each method does without the logs from other methods cluttering up the log.

+The line numbers of every logged modification are relative to the original parsed CSS file and not the rendered CSS.

 For a more comprehensive optimization example, you may check out the **optimizeDemo.php** provided.

 ## Contributing